SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/remote-access.md

 The operation is set to SUCCESSFUL after the connection is established.
 Disconnecting happens silently.
 Even if the connection was not terminated gracefully by any of the involved components, the operation status must stay in SUCCESSFUL.
 Whenever one of the connections is terminated (websocket or TCP) the device agent should consider the session as ended and should also terminate both connections

-#### SmartREST example
+**SmartREST example**

-The 530 static response template is available for receiving c8y_RemoteAccessConnect operations
+The 530 static response template is available for receiving c8y_RemoteAccessConnect operations:

 1. Receive c8y_RemoteAccessConnect operation <br>
   `530,DeviceSerial,10.0.0.67,22,eb5e9d13-1caa-486b-bdda-130ca0d87df8`
 2. Device sets operation status to EXECUTING<br>